Charging points are an efficient way of charging your electric car at home

 This is because each EV has electronics inside that take the AC power from the charging point and convert it into DC.

-If you already have an EV, check the maximum power rating it can take for 3 kW and 7 kW charging points.
+If you already have an EV, check the maximum power rating it can take for a 7.4 kW charging point.

 Vehicle to Grid